Updated: Sep 9

 A service provider would have to produce a quotation to NDIA; based on the inputs or efforts a service provider is perceiving for an individual participant.

-TYPES OF LIVING ARRANGEMENT UNDER ILO:
+TYPES OF LIVING ARRANGEMENTS UNDER ILO:

 Co-Residency – The participant has a home and chooses a support person or a friend / informal carer to live with the participant in the home full-time or part-time.
 This person provides an agreed level of personal or community support to the participant.
 Depending on the type and degree of support provided, payment or reimbursement is negotiated.